build-on-aws/content/posts/getting-started-with-opensearch-remote-models/04-troubleshooting-ml-commons-framework/index.md

 }
 ```

 Note how the response was returned with an additional field called `profile` containing some interesting data about the execution of individual components of the search request.
 Analyzing this data allows you to debug slower requests and understand how to improve their performance.
-The trick here is to cross reference the time taken by the remote models and the time spent in the actual search execution.
-The time taken by the remote model can be measured with the profile approach from the previous section.
+The trick here is to cross reference the time taken by the external models and the time spent in the actual search execution.
+The time taken by the external model can be measured with the profile approach from the previous section.

 ## Not working or not available to you?